ngs-docs/angus/rmarkdown_rnaseq.md

 ![A method of navigating through `.Rmd` files](_static/rmarkdown/label_navigation.png)

 When naming the code chunk:  Use `-` or `_` in between words for code chunks labels instead of spaces.
 This will help you and other users of your document to navigate through.

-Chunk labels must be unique throughout the document - otherwise there will be an error!
+Chunk labels must be **unique throughout the document** (if not there will be an error) and the label should **accurately describe what's happening** in the code chunk.